kyverno/website/content/en/docs/Writing policies/validate.md

    minikube start --extra-config=apiserver.runtime-config=admissionregistration.k8s.io/v1beta1,apiserver.runtime-config=admissionregistration.k8s.io/v1alpha1  --feature-gates='ValidatingAdmissionPolicy=true'
    ```

-3. Configure Kyverno to manage ValidatingAdmissionPolicies using `--generateValidatingAdmissionPolicy=true`.
+3. Configure theKyverno to manage ValidatingAdmissionPolicies using the `--generateValidatingAdmissionPolicy=true` flag in the admissions controller.

+4. Configure Kyverno to generate reports for ValidatingAdmissionPolicies using the `--validatingAdmissionPolicyReports=true` flag in the reports controller.

-4. grant the Kyverno admission controller’s ServiceAccount additional permissions to manage ValidatingAdmissionPolicies.
+5. Grant the admission controller’s ServiceAccount permissions to manage ValidatingAdmissionPolicies.

     Here is an aggregated cluster role you can apply: